umbraco/rfcs/cms/0027-the-future-of-search.md

 The `DataRaw` column will contain the serialized index data for all variants of an entire content item.

-TODO: rewrite for documents
-#### Indexing protected content
+#### Indexing protected documents

-TODO: This can ONLY be for members - Users will use the indexed ancestor IDs for scoping (user start nodes)
+_This section applies only to indexing of published documents._

-When configuring protected content in Umbraco, one specifies the concrete members and/or member groups that should have access to the content.
+Protected documents are configured in Umbraco by specifying the concrete members and/or member groups that should have access to the documents.

-When Umbraco hands off protected content to be indexed by the search provider, the configured member and member group IDs (GUIDs) will be passed to the search provider.
-The search provider must either:
+When Umbraco hands off protected documents to be indexed by the search implementation, the configured member and member group IDs (GUIDs) will be passed to the search implementation.
+The search implementation must either:

-- Index the content accordingly, so it can be made available for the relevant members at query time, or
+- Index the documents accordingly, so they can be made available for the relevant members at query time, or
-- Discard the content, thus not indexing it at all (efficiently not supporting protected content).
+- Discard the documents, thus not indexing it at all (efficiently not supporting protected documents).

 #### Indexing variants of content

 For variant content, Umbraco will append the relevant variance qualifiers (culture and/or segment) to the index data at property level.
-The search provider must either:
+The search implementation must either:

 - Index the variance qualifiers, so variant content can be found at query time (given a concrete variant context), or
 - Discard (parts of) the variance qualifiers and the corresponding property data (e.g. discard segmented property data if not supporting segmented querying).

 #### Full re-indexing versus partial index updates

-Some search engines support zero downtime for full re-indexing, commonly known as index swapping.
+Some search providers support zero downtime for full re-indexing, commonly known as index swapping.

 Umbraco will be handing off either individual content items or collections of content for indexing, but for large sites it will eventually not be possible to hand off _all_ content.
 However, we still want to support index swapping if at all possible when performing full re-indexing.